Yoctillion/CinderellaGirlsGalleryEnhance/README.md

 ![Idol page](./intro/idol_page.png)

 ## BUG
-If you try to view a card with premium sign which you don't own, the sign will not shine and an exception will happened.
+If you try to view a card with premium sign which you don't own, the sign will not shine and an exception will happen.

 ## License
 [The MIT License (MIT)](https://github.com/Yoctillion/CinderellaGirlsGalleryEnhance/blob/master/LICENSE)